 André combines both large law firm, partner-level experience with the business, executive, and technical experience that comes with serving as the first General Counsel for both a technology startup and an established technology business.
 André draws extensively upon that experience while serving as the outside General Counsel for technology companies that range from startups to multinational corporations.

-Throughout his two decade plus career, André has worked on every type of technology transaction, from complex software licensing deals to cutting-edge cloud computing transactions, involving a wide range of technologies, e.g., social, software, Internet, hardware, and photomasks, in a broad array of industries, such as mobile software, software games, Internet portals, media (including content providers, entertainment, and broadcasters), hospitality, semiconductors, hardware test & measurement, ruggedized laptops, finance, IT outsourcing, and education.
+Throughout his career, André has worked on every type of technology transaction, from complex software licensing deals to cutting-edge cloud computing transactions, involving a wide range of technologies, e.g., social, software, Internet, hardware, and photomasks, in a broad array of industries, such as mobile software, software games, Internet portals, media (including content providers, entertainment, and broadcasters), hospitality, semiconductors, hardware test & measurement, ruggedized laptops, finance, IT outsourcing, and education.